The Difference Between Emotional Eating

 - eating alone or secret eating and that might include night eating.

-We can all eat large amounts of food when we are actually not hungry for food.
+We can all eat large amounts of food when we are not hungry for food - that may be emotional eating.

-And sometimes we eat alone, sometimes we enjoy a secret treat or guilty pleasure, like buying something when you are out in the car, eating it then disposing of the wrappers in a bin so nobody ever finds out about it.
+And sometimes we eat alone, sometimes we enjoy a secret treat or guilty pleasure, like buying something when you are out in the car, eating it then shoving the wrappers in a bin so nobody ever finds out about it.
+This is almost definitely emotional eating!

-However, the key criteria with binge eating disorder is :
+However, for me the key criteria with binge eating disorder is :

 - experiencing significant feelings of shame, disgust, guilt, frustration, and anger or hatred of self

-… after the event.
-So this is actually the key to a diagnosis of binge eating disorder, and these feelings are often rooted in past trauma.
+... after the event, and these feelings are often rooted in past trauma.

 People with binge eating disorder often will be 'serial dieters' or 'yo-yo dieters', and this makes sense because binge eating disorder is not that well known or understood by either doctors or by those working in weight loss, so a lot of clients who are struggling with the side effects of binge eating will look for help from their doctor or a weight loss or diet program.